-After six years, Sarah has claimed £64,080 income tax relief from a total £160,200 investment.
+After six years, Sarah has claimed £43,200 income tax relief from a total £120,000 investment.
 It is worth noting however that, under current rules, after selling shares in a VCT it is not possible to claim tax relief on new shares bought in the same VCT within six months of the initial sale.

-Tax benefits of annually investing into a VCT
+Saving tax-efficiently for medium-term goals

 Philip has an annual salary of £260,000 and maximises his ISA savings and pension contributions each year.
-He is interested in tax-efficient investments and using any annual allowances available to him.
-He is comfortable with the associated risks of investing in a VCT.
+He has a goal of doing a luxury tour of the world in ten years time before he retires.
+But he does not want to have to dip into his pension pot or ISAs to fund his trip.
+He wants to use a tax-efficient opton and is comfortable with the associated risks of investing in a VCT.

 VCT shares must be held for at least five years in order to continue to qualify for the initial income tax relief.
-Philip could sell his first VCT investment after the first five years, then reinvest the proceeds in another VCT.
-He could then use the further amount of income tax relief on his second VCT investment to reduce his year six income tax bill.
-Similarly, Philip's year two VCT investment could be sold and reinvested in another VCT in year seven, giving him additional income tax relief, and so on.
+He exits all his VCT investments in year 9 when he has held all for a minimum of five years.
 The illustration assumes no gain or loss on the investment (although it is common for VCT shares to be sold at a discount to NAV), and doesn't take into account any initial or ongoing fees or costs associated with selling the VCT shares.
-It is worth noting however that, after selling shares in a VCT it is not possible to claim tax relief on new shares bought in the same VCT within six months of the initial sale.